hypermedia-app/creta/docs/knossos/collections.md

 > [!TIP]
 > The snippet above proposes to subclass the article collection so that API providers have fine-grained control of which collections can be used to create new resources and which cannot.

+> [!TIP]
+> The `knossos:memberTemplate` property can also be set to the collection instance itself.
+If both are present, the instance template takes precedence.

 ### Transforming variables

 The above snippet could return long identifiers, riddled with percent-encoded characters which otherwise would not be allowed in URIs.